AI Answering Service For Roofing Contractors

 - Turn vague roof-damage calls into structured inspection requests.

-- Route active leaks without pretending AI can inspect a roof.
+- Handle active leaks without pretending AI can inspect a roof.

 - Give sales reps and office staff clean callback summaries.